 One can also hire a bike for about Ksh.500 and ride around the forest along the trail before or after picnicking.

-In addition, there are caves, a natural lake, and waterfalls that are a perfect backdrop for photos.
+Also, there are caves, a natural lake, and waterfalls that are a perfect backdrop for photos.
 Picturesque picnic spots are many at Karura, but setting your picnic by the rocks at the river facing the falls fills like a scene from a film.

 Karura is beautiful and scenic with such a rich history that will make you want to return.